-“This requires mapping interactions between proteins and identifying important interactions that are gained or lost by altered proteins,” said Cooper, who is also director of the Center for Computational Imaging and Signal Analytics in Medicine within the Institute for Augmented Intelligence in Medicine (I.AIM) and a member of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
+“This requires mapping interactions between proteins and identifying important interactions that are gained or lost by altered proteins,” said Cooper, who is also director of the Center for Computational Imaging and Signal Analytics in Medicine within the Institute for Artificial Intelligence in Medicine (I.AIM) and a member of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.

 In the current study, the team developed a novel quantitative high-throughput differential screening (qHT-dS) platform to test more than 17,000 possible protein-protein interactions and more than two million data points in live cells.